MicrosoftDocs/sql-docs/docs/2014/tutorials/lesson-2-add-data.md

 ms.assetid: 13c3a8cc-b1db-4aba-ad9b-038b7971be8d
 caps.latest.revision: 24
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Lesson 2: Add Data
-  In this lesson, you will use the Table Import Wizard in [!INCLUDE[ssBIDevStudio](../../includes/ssbidevstudio-md.md)] to connect to the AdventureWorksDW SQL database, select data, preview, and filter the data, and then import the data into your model workspace.
+  In this lesson, you will use the Table Import Wizard in [!INCLUDE[ssBIDevStudio](../includes/ssbidevstudio-md.md)] to connect to the AdventureWorksDW SQL database, select data, preview, and filter the data, and then import the data into your model workspace.

  By using the Table Import Wizard, you can import data from a variety of relational sources: Access, SQL, Oracle, Sybase, Informix, DB2, Teradata, and more.
 The steps for importing data from each of these relational sources are very similar to what is described below.
 Additionally, data can be selected using a stored procedure.